 \section{More Detailed Discussions}

-Some researches have successfully implemented causal reasoning for spatial-temporal representation learning to discover causality and spatial-temporal relations.
-However, casual reasoning for spatial-temporal representation learning is still at its infancy stage and many issues remain unsolved.
+Some researchers have successfully implemented causal reasoning for visual representation learning to discover causality and visual relations.
+However, causal reasoning for visual representation learning is still in its infancy stage, and many issues remain unsolved.
 Therefore, this section highlights several possible research directions and open problems to inspire further extensive and in-depth research on this topic.
-Potential research directions for causal spatial-temporal representation learning can be summarized as: 1) More reasonable causal relation modeling; 2) More precise approximation of intervention distributions; 3) More proper counterfactual synthesising process; 4) Large-scale benchmarks and evaluation pipeline.
+Potential research directions for causal visual representation learning can be summarized as: 1) More reasonable causal relation modeling; 2) More precise approximation of intervention distributions; 3) More proper counterfactual synthesizing process; 4) Large-scale benchmarks and evaluation pipeline.